• Skip to primary navigation

 How to serve:

-• Serve as a dipping sauce for chicken tenders.
-This is a family favourite!
+• Serve it as a dipping sauce for chicken tenders cooked in an air fryer.

-• Use this honey mustard as a flavourful salad dressing or dressing for coleslaw.
+• As a salad dressing or dressing for coleslaw.

-• You could use it as a dip for apples, raw veggies, pretzels or on a charcuterie board.
+• You could use it as a dip for raw veggies, pretzels, or on a charcuterie board.

 • Toss your veggies in this honey mustard before roasting.

-• Use it as a dip for French fries or sweet potato fries.
+• Use it as a dip for air fryer French fries or air fryer sweet potato fries.

-• As a sauce for serving sandwiches or burgers.
+• As a condiment for sandwiches or burgers like air fried turkey burgers.

 • For serving with ham.